lewisrojas20/gradespark-public/README.md

 ## 🎯 Perfect For

-- **Teachers** curious about how AI grading can help them save time and revolutionize their
+- **Teachers** curious about how AI grading can help them save time and revolutionize their way of grading
 - **Administrators** evaluating grading solutions for their schools and monitoring datasets to analyze results per grade/per subject
 - **Developers** interested in educational technology
 - **Researchers** studying AI applications in education